David-A-Hillis/Generation_22_HR_Analyses/README.md

 results.
 Graphical representations are also included in the scripts.
 Modifications of some of the simulation parameters will create the need for modifications in some of these additional scripts.

+# Future Plans

+1 - Include additional analytical code from this manuscript 2 - Update simulation code so that it is modular and not a bunch of loops 3 - Update simulations to generate fewer intermediary files 4 - Update analytical code for the simulations to better incorporate different simulation options